GrieferAtWork/KOSmk4/readme.md

 KOS uses various interpreter/intermediate compilers for centralizing the definition, substitution, aliasing, binding, and documentation of most system headers containing definitions of functions exported from libc.
 (A similar system also exists for defining and updating system calls)

-This system is tightly interwoven with the CRT feature files described in the section `Notes on building KOS`, and will automatically provide and substitute definitions for not only C-standard headers, but also a variety of others.
+This system is tightly interwoven with the CRT feature files described in the section [Notes on building KOS](#building-notes), and will automatically provide and substitute definitions for not only C-standard headers, but also a variety of others.

-This is done via a custom function definition protocol implemented by a deemon program found in `$PROJPATH/kos/misc/generate_headers.dee`, which when run, will parse and link the definition files from `$PROJPATH/kos/misc/libc/*.c` to gain knowledge of what goes where, how everything looks like, what annotations may be applied to functions, how functions are implemented, and so on...
+This is done via a custom function definition protocol implemented by a deemon program found in `$PROJPATH/kos/misc/magicgenerator/generate_headers.dee`, which when run, will parse and link the definition files from `$PROJPATH/kos/src/libc/magic/*.c` to gain knowledge of what goes where, how everything looks like, what annotations may be applied to functions, how functions are implemented, and so on...

-As the end result, KOS is able to provide definitions for many header functions while simultaniously exporting them from both libc (and sometimes the kernel) in such a way that the possibility of mistakes happening due to redundancy falls away (e.g. all function prototypes of memcpy() are annotated with `ATTR_NONNULL((1,2))`, and despite this specific annotation exists in possibly more than 20 places, any changes to it would only require a single modification of the tags in `/kos/misc/libc/string.c`)
+As the end result, KOS is able to provide definitions for many header functions while simultaniously exporting them from both libc (and sometimes the kernel) in such a way that the possibility of mistakes happening due to redundancy falls away (e.g. all function prototypes of memcpy() are annotated with `ATTR_NONNULL((1,2))`, and despite this specific annotation exists in possibly more than 20 places, any changes to it would only require a single modification of the tags in `/kos/src/libc/magic/string.c`)

-Additionally, when using KOS headers with a CRT other than KOS, this makes it possible to substitute KOS-specific extensions such as `strend()` by automatically providing a local implementation of the function though `/kos/include/local/string/strend.h`, where this variant of the function is implemented identically to the variant exported by KOS's libc, meaning that in the event of changes having to be made to its implementation, all that's required is another single alteration in `/kos/misc/libc/string.c`
+Additionally, when using KOS headers with a CRT other than KOS, this makes it possible to substitute KOS-specific extensions such as `strend()` by automatically providing a local implementation of the function though `/kos/include/local/string/strend.h`, where this variant of the function is implemented identically to the variant exported by KOS's libc, meaning that in the event of changes having to be made to its implementation, all that's required is another single alteration in `/kos/src/libc/magic/string.c`

 In the end, thanks to the feature definition files (which basically just needs to contain a list of all the symbols exported from the CRT against which the hosted binary is to-be linked), 90% of the usual work of having KOS headers be hosted by some new libc will only require the addition of a new crt-features file, as well as making use of it in `/kos/include/__crt.h`, making the KOS toolchain extremely configurable, as well as versatile and portable.
 (That is: once you understand how everything fits together)